Jenjimenez/tech-writing-portfolio/API_Documentation/api-end-user-example.md

 <p>&nbsp;</p>

 ## Conclusion
-This API documentation provides you with the necessary endpoints to manage and interact with the end user schema for your Whatfix account.
+This API documentation provides you with the necessary endpoints to manage and interact with the end user schema for your x account.
 By using the provided API calls, you can easily add, update, and retrieve user schema data as needed.